yaseminvatan/PWAPad/README.md

 ## Contribution

 Contributions are welcome!
-If you'd like to contribute, please open a pull request or issue on the [GitHub repository](<repository-url>).
+If you'd like to contribute, please open a pull request or issue on the (https://github.com/yaseminvatan/PWAPad.git).

 ---